Now Accepting Applications

 - Official copy of TOEFL scores, if applicable

-What can I expect from the interview?
+What can I expect from the admissions interview?

 The interview is an important piece of the application process.
-It generally lasts around 45 minutes and covers such topics as your leadership/management skills, your ability and experience with teams, and what you expect from the program.
+It generally lasts around one hour and covers such topics as your leadership/management skills, your ability and experience with teams, and what you expect from the program.
 At the end of the interview, we provide time to answer any final questions that you might have.
 Once the interview is completed, decisions on admissions are typically made within a week.

 What are the requirements for international students?